SCHECTER1501 vs SCHECTER1542 — Compare

 No sales tax on orders shipped outside California — total cost beats national retailers that charge sales tax in nearly every state.

-Schecter Reaper-6 Electric Guitar in Satin Sky Burst
+Schecter Reaper-6 guitar in Satin Sky Burst

 $899.00